rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ```

 **Run Manually**
 In the list view, activate the DAG with the On/Off button.
-The enter to the DAG and press the Trigger button.
+Then, enter the DAG and press the Trigger button.

 ![trigger_dag](images/trigger_dag.png)